Delta-Water/README-Automatic-Generation-and-Translation-Tool/README/README_日本語.md

 - [Changer de langue: Français](/README/README_Français.md)
 - [Sprache wechseln: Deutsch](/README/README_Deutsch.md)

-Certainly!
-However, it looks like you have provided a line of code or a file reference instead of specific text to translate.
-Please share the actual text you want me to translate into Japanese, and I'll be happy to assist you, adding emojis to make it more engaging! 😊
+It seems that you've provided a reference to a file rather than a specific text to translate.
+If you can provide the text from the README file that you'd like translated into Japanese, I'd be happy to help! 🎉📄